 There are routes into camera operating for both university graduates and school leavers.

 Practical skills, enthusiasm and relevant experience are usually more highly valued than academic qualifications, although a television, film, photography, media studies or performing arts degree will be helpful.
 It is important to be able to demonstrate a genuine interest in the work, backed up with evidence of theoretical competency and good technical abilities.
-Experience can be gained via hobby interests and/or amateur photography, film or video work.
+Experience can be gained via amateur photography, film or video work and/or relevant hobbies.

 To find out how to get into a career in this area via a school leaver route, visit the media section of TARGETcareers, our website aimed at school leavers.